-One of HREO's weak areas is reporting and analytics.
-HRIS data is readily available from the Commonwealth Information Warehouse (CIW) through the

-Microsoft Access reporting tool as well as other tracking spreadsheets.
-However, the university struggles to assemble analytics information useful to key decision-makers pertaining to budget and talent trends.
+One of HREO's weakest areas is reporting and analytics.
+HRIS data is readily available from the Commonwealth Information Warehouse (CIW) through the Microsoft Access reporting tool as well as other tracking spreadsheets, yet the University struggles to assemble analytics information useful to key decision-makers pertaining to budget and talent trends.
 Management does not have insight into internal business trends, which could be useful in anticipating how changes are likely to influence the talent picture.

-The university hopes to find a unified HCM system with robust reporting capable of integration with an external HRIS database.
-The system should have data readily available to core users as well as the president, area vice presidents and departmental managers in the form of a dashboard and canned reports containing key information regarding their talent trends.
-Such reports should utilize real-time data obtained from both the HRIS and HCM systems.
+The University hopes to find a unified HCM system with robust reporting capable of integration with an external HRIS database.
+The system should have data readily available to core users as well as the President, area Vice Presidents and departmental managers in the form of a dashboard and canned reports containing key information regarding their talent trends.
+Such reports should utilize real-time data obtained from both the HRIS and HCM systems and managers should have access to real-time workforce metrics related to their area.

-Recruiting and Applicant Tracking Current Process
+Recruiting and Applicant Tracking